Friday, 19 April 2024

 But 'burnt offerings' went straight up to God.
 This is why the Aryans sacrificed their beloved cows.

 Borges knew all that.
-What he didn't know, what he couldn't know, was that Stupidity would halve the global population of Jews of Ashkenazi, not necessarily Karaite, heritage.
-But that Stupidity got Stomped.
+What he didn't know, what he couldn't know, was that Stupidity would halve the global population of Jews of Ashkenazi, but not Karaite, heritage.
+But that Stupidity soon got Stomped.

 Borges, 35 at the time, responded in a brave and witty little essay he titled “I, a Jew.”